precog/matryoshka/README.md

 ### PUT /mount/fs/[path]

-Replaces an existing mount point using the JSON contained in the body.
-This will return 404 Not Found if the mount point doesn’t exist.
+Creates a new mount point or replaces an existing mount point using the JSON contained in the body.

 ### DELETE /mount/fs/[path]